Here are 12 amazing higher-ed engagement ideas that will improve alumni engagement and inspire your engagement strategy in 2024.

 The Stephen M. Ross School of Business is a business school operated by the University of Michigan.
 Their unique “Alumni in Residence” mentorship program focused on engaging with their alumni, while also creating value and opportunities for current students.

-The “Alumni in Residence” program focuses on the concept of 1-1 flash mentorships, where each session lasts for about 30-minutes.
-While current students have wonderful opportunities to learn from their seniors, alumni also get to showcase their achievements in their respective fields and share their talents to the next generation.
+The “Alumni in Residence” program focuses on the concept of 1-1 flash mentorships, where each session lasts for about 30 minutes.
+While current students have wonderful opportunities to learn from their seniors, alumni also get to showcase their achievements in their respective fields and share their talents with the next generation.

 The University of Georgia is a public land-grant research university with its main campus in Athens, Georgia.
 The University’s Bulldog 100 celebrates top businesses operated or owned by the University’s alumni.